uviclibraries/arduino/virtual_workshop_children/2M_covid_sensor.md

     }
     ```

-3. Once everything is connected, click “Start Simulation” in the top right corner.
+3. Once everything is connected, click **Start Simulation** in the top right corner.
 You should see the light starting to blink

     <img src="..\images\virtual_workshops\2M_covid_sensor\simulation.png" alt="simulation" style="width:480px;">